Departments of the Central Committee of the Socialist Unity Party of Germany: Transport and Communications

-Deputy department heads include Heinz Klempke, future department heads Volkmar Winkler (1956–1958), and Hubert Egemann (1960–1962), as well as Manfred Calov (1962–1972) and Dieter Zobel (c.
-1970).
+Deputy department heads include Heinz Klempke, future department heads Volkmar Winkler (1956–1958), and Hubert Egemann (1960–1962), as well as Manfred Calov (1962–1972), Dieter Zobel (c.
+1970), and Heinz Aull (1971–1981).

 Internal departments

+In addition to the numerous departments working on policy issues of East Germany, there were several departments responsible for internal administrative tasks of the party.
+These departments were usually not assigned to a Central Committee Secretary, instead answering to the department-level Office of the Politburo.

 Management of Party Enterprises

 The Management of Party Enterprises Department (Abteilung Verwaltung der Wirtschaftsbetriebe) mainly provided services for the Central Committee such as property management, catering, guest houses, the polyclinic, the childcare facilities and the transport service.
 The department was also responsible for the procurement of office materials and the provisioning of office spaces.

 The department answered to the head of the Politburo's Office.